Bounding Helly numbers via Betti numbers: Homological Almost-Embeddings

 A $\Z_2$-action $\nu$ on a space $X$ also yields a $\Z_2$-action on the chain complex $C_\ast(X)$, given by the induced chain map $\nu_\sharp\colon C_\ast(X)\rightarrow C_\ast(X)$ (if $\nu$ is simplicial or cellular, respectively, then this remains true if we consider the simplicial or cellular chain complex of $X$ instead of the singular chain complex), and if $f\colon X\to Y$ is an equivariant map between $\Z_2$-spaces then the induced chain map is also equivariant (i.e., it commutes with the $\Z_2$-actions on the chain complexes).

 \paragraph{Spheres.} Important examples of free $\Z_2$-spaces are the standard spheres $\s^d$, $d\geq 0$, with the action given by antipodality, $x\mapsto -x$.
 There are natural inclusion maps $\s^{d-1}\hookrightarrow \s^d$, which are equivariant.
 Antipodality also gives a free $\Z_2$-action on the union $\s^\infty=\bigcup_{d\geq 0} \s^d$, the infinite-dimensional sphere.
-Moreover, one can show that $\s^\infty$ is contractible, and from this it is not hard to deduce that $\s^\infty$ is a universal $\Z_2$-space, in the following sense (see, for instance, \cite[Prop.~8.16 and Thm.~8.17]{Kozlov:CombinatorialAlgebraicTopology-2008}). \begin{proposition} If $X$ is any cell complex with a free cellular $\Z_2$-action, then there exists an equivariant map $f\colon X\to \s^\infty$.
+Moreover, one can show that $\s^\infty$ is contractible, and from this it is not hard to deduce that $\s^\infty$ is a universal $\Z_2$-space, in the following sense (see~\cite{milnor56} or also \cite[Prop.~8.16 and Thm.~8.17]{Kozlov:CombinatorialAlgebraicTopology-2008} for a more detailed textbook treatment). \begin{proposition} If $X$ is any cell complex with a free cellular $\Z_2$-action, then there exists an equivariant map $f\colon X\to \s^\infty$.
 Moreover, any two equivariant maps $f_0,f_1\colon X\to \s^\infty$ are equivariantly homotopic. \end{proposition} Any equivariant map $f\colon X\to \s^\infty$ induces a \nontrivial\ equivariant chain map $f_\sharp\colon C_\ast(X)\to C_\ast(\s^\infty)$.
 A simple fact that will be crucial in what follows is that Proposition~\ref{prop:sinfinity-maps} has an analogue on the level of chain maps.

 We first recall the relevant notion of homotopy between chain maps: Let $C_\ast(X)$ and $C_\ast(Y)$ be (singular or simplicial, say) chain complexes, and let $\varphi,\psi\colon C_\ast(X)\to C_\ast(Y)$ be chain maps.
 A \emph{chain homotopy} $\eta$ between $\varphi$ and $\psi$ is a family of homomorphisms $\eta_j\colon C_j(X)\rightarrow C_{j+1}(Y)$ such that